lux4rd0/grafana-loki-syslog-aio/README.md

 ## Changed Default Configurations In syslog-ng and Promtail

-In order to set this example All In One project up, these configurations were added to the docker-compose.yml.
-If you already have syslog-ng running on your deployment server - just make similar changes below and comment out the docker container stanza.
+To set this example All In One project up, the following configurations have been added to the docker-compose.yml.
+If you already have syslog-ng running on your deployment server - make similar changes below and comment out the docker container stanza.

 #### SYSLOG-NG CONFIGURATION (docker container listens on port 514)